Renzo Rossellini (producer): Learning from his father

-From 1959 to 1977, Renzo worked with his father Roberto, as assistant director, second unit director and producer.
+From 1959 to 1977, Renzo worked with his father Roberto as assistant director, second unit director, and producer.
 Together, they made a number of movies and TV mini-series, mainly documentaries for Italian state television RAI.
 He then married Patrizia Mannajuolo, his first wife.

-In 1962, he directed a segment of the film Love at Twenty, which gets nominated at the 12th Berlin International Film Festival.

-Il the Sixties, with his San Diego Film Company, he filmed and produced newsreels on the birth of several national liberation movements, ranging from the Algerian National Liberation Front to the Palestine Liberation Organization, and the Mozambican Liberation Front.
+In 1962, he directed a segment of the film Love at Twenty, which was nominated at the 12th Berlin International Film Festival.In the sixties, he filmed and produced newsreels on the birth of several national liberation movements with his San Diego Film Company, ranging from the Algerian National Liberation Front, the Palestine Liberation Organization, and the Mozambican Liberation Front.
 In 1966, while in Cuba, he took part to the foundation of Tricontinental, the organization built by Ernesto "Che" Guevara to promote national liberation's movements in Africa, Asia, and Latin America, in which he represented the Algerian population.

 Political Activism and Free Radios

-In the early Seventies he became a member of Avanguardia operaia, an organization of the Italian new left-wing political party.
-At that time he founded, with director Cesare Zavattini, actor and Nobel Prize winner Dario Fo, and director Mario Monicelli the Italian National Committee against Fascism in the Mediterranean.
+In the early seventies he became a member of Avanguardia operaia, an organization of the Italian new left-wing political party.
+At that time, he founded the Italian National Committee against fascism in the Mediterranean with director Cesare Zavattini, actor and Nobel Prize winner Dario Fo, and director Mario Monicelli.

-During those years, he lived with Chantal Personè: from their union a daughter, Rossa, is born.
+During those years, he lived with Chantal Personè.
+They had a daughter named Rossa.

-In 1975, in Rome, he established — with publisher Giulio Savelli and the support from several Feminist groups, militants of Avanguardia operaia and of Partito di Unità Proletaria per il Comunismo — Radio Città Futura, RCF, one of the major Italian free radios.
+In 1975, in Rome with publisher Giulio Savelli and the support from several Feminist groups, militants of Avanguardia operaia and of Partito di Unità Proletaria per il Comunismo he established Radio Città Futura, RCF, one of the major Italian free radios.
 In Italy, from the Fascist Thirties up to the Democratic Seventies, the only radios allowed to exist were those owned by the Government.
 The movement's radios of Italy set up the Federation of Democratic Italian Radios, or FRED.
 FRED's members, differentiating themselves from purely commercial radios, introduced the talk radio practice to the Italian audience, bringing to the forefront with interviews and live broadcasts, people and their lives' happenings.
 Rossellini was subsequently elected President of FRED.

 In the general political elections of June 1976, like Italian screenwriter Ugo Pirro, he endorsed the Proletarian Democracy party, a coalition representing the major groups of the Italian new left.

 Death of Roberto and birth of Gaumont Italy

 Over Christmas 1976, five months before dying, Roberto Rossellini wrote to his son Renzo a letter, which is both a summary of their relationship and a concise spiritual testament.
-In the letter, Roberto apologizes for not having followed his son's inclinations and leaves him the task to protect and promote his audiovisual encyclopaedic project.

-In 1977, when his father Roberto died, he takes care of the large Rossellini family and becomes President of Gaumont Italy, the newly formed Italian branch of French-based multinational Gaumont film company, which he will lead for seven years, until 1983.
+In the letter, Roberto apologized for not having followed his son's inclinations and left him the task to protect and promote his audiovisual encyclopedic project.In 1977, when his father Roberto died, he took care of the large Rossellini family and became President of Gaumont Italy, the newly formed Italian branch of French-based multinational film company Gaumont, which he led until 1983.